-Panayota has collaborated with jazz legends Steve Lacy and Irene Aebi, Sheila Jordan, and John Lockwood, as well as with rising jazz artists Lefteris Kordis, Roni Eytan, Petros Klampanis, Edmar Colon, Eviatar Slivnik, and Alec Spiegelman; British conductors Peter Seymour and David Blake; American theater director Jackie Romeo; the Netherlands Philarmonic and Kamerata orchestras; Greek composers Yannis Markopoulos and Notis Mavroudis; Greek singers Vasilis Skoulas, George Dalaras, Panayotis Lalezas, and George Perris; choirs Fons Musicalis and the Berklee College of Music Gospel Choir.
+In 2002, Panayota received the Fulbright scholarship to study Jazz Voice Performance at Boston's New England Conservatory.
+Since then, she has performed with jazz legends and inspirational artists/humans Steve Lacy, Irene Aebi, Sheila Jordan, Joe Lovano, Marty Erlich, and John Lockwood, as well as with rising artists Lefteris Kordis, Roni Eytan, Edmar Colon, Petros Klampanis, Eviatar Slivnik, and Alec Spiegelman.
+She has also collaborated with American theater director Jackie Romeo, a professor at Emerson College; with popular Greek singers Vasilis Skoulas, Panayotis Lalezas, and George Perris; with dancers, painters, yogis, and energy healers; and with the Berklee College of Music Gospel Choir.
 She has appeared in major academic venues, concert halls, and festivals in the greater New England, New York, Missouri, Florida, Vermont, Texas, and Greece for musical performances, workshops, and seminars.

 Panayota also serves as faculty for Aqua Jazz, a program the builds bridges between folk musicians and jazz improvisers in Greece and the East Mediterranean region.
 She is the Choir Director of the Greek Chorale Boston, formerly known as the Maliotis Greek Choir.
 The chorale has performed with Greek folk artist Vasilis Skoulas and has appeared in several seasonal and holiday concerts.
 Since March 2020, they have focused on song releases through YouTube as well as on a few selected performances.